Finchley Catholic High School: School houses

-The school is made up of 5 (sometimes 6) houses, which are represented by each year's form classes, which in turn are represented by the colour of stripes on their ties.
+The school is made up of 6 houses, which are represented by each year's form classes, which in turn are represented by the colour of stripes on their ties.
 These are named after prominent Catholics (mostly with some personal connection to Finchley): Bampfield (green), Bourne (blue), Feckenham (gold), Fisher (white), Challoner (red), More (purple) and Alban (orange).
 Orange is not always included, but sometimes another form is made to accommodate more pupils, typically every other year.

 The forms (houses) each have their own letter, which together make up the initials of the school.
 This is FRCHSB, standing for Finchley Roman Catholic High School for Boys, and each letter is for a different form.

 At the beginning of the 2006–07 school year, another tie colour, orange, was introduced due to a complication about the number of pupils admitted that year.
+This was later removed for the lower school in 2014.